Nick Saban is ready for another season -- and that's just the beginning

 But what a journey it's been.

-To win five national championships in nine years is dizzying enough, but Alabama's .899 winning percentage over the past decade is the best of any major college school over a 10-year span since Bud Wilkinson and Oklahoma were dominating the sport from the late 1940s through the late 1950s.
+To win five national championships in nine years is dizzying enough, but Alabama's .899 winning percentage over the past decade is the best of any major college school over a 10-year span since Bud Wilkinson and Oklahoma dominated the sport from the late 1940s through the late 1950s.
 Alabama's 125 wins over the past decade are the most for any FBS school during a 10-year span in the Associated Press poll era (since 1936), according to ESPN Stats & Information.

 Just as impressive is that Alabama never has a real letdown.
-The Tide have lost just one game to a team ranked outside the top 15 in the AP poll in the past 10 years, that lone loss coming to Spurrier's No. 19 South Carolina Gamecocks in 2010.
+The Tide have lost just one game to a team ranked outside the top 15 in the AP poll in the past 10 years, that loss coming to Spurrier's No. 19 South Carolina Gamecocks in 2010.
 For perspective, Ohio State has lost 10 games to teams ranked outside the top 15 during that same span, Oklahoma 13 games, Florida State 20 games, Clemson 21 games and USC 26 games.

-Since Saban's second season in 2008, Alabama has played just three regular-season games in which it hasn't been legitimately in the national championship conversation, the three games against Mississippi State, Georgia State and Auburn in 2010 after losing 24-21 at LSU on Nov.
+Since Saban's second season in 2008, Alabama has played just three regular-season games in which it hasn't been legitimately in the national championship conversation: against Mississippi State, Georgia State and Auburn in 2010 after losing 24-21 at LSU on Nov.
 6.

-In the Crimson Tide's five national championship seasons under Saban, they went 17-2 against Top 10 opponents, and since the start of Saban's second season in Tuscaloosa in 2008 they're 27-9 overall against Top 10 foes.
+In the Crimson Tide's five national championship seasons under Saban, the team went 17-2 against top-10 opponents, and since the start of Saban's second season in Tuscaloosa in 2008 the Tide are 27-9 overall against top-10 foes.

-"I know everybody has their own interpretation of who coach Saban is and people get caught up in all of the wins and all of the championships," Harris said.
-"But what separates coach Saban is his ability to bring out the best in every one of his players."
+"I know everybody has their own interpretation of who Coach Saban is, and people get caught up in all of the wins and all of the championships," Harris said.
+"But what separates Coach Saban is his ability to bring out the best in every one of his players."

-Saban is the first to admit he's old school in a lot of ways, but that doesn't mean he's unwilling to adapt.
-This will be his youngest coaching staff since he's been at Alabama, and despite massive turnover on his staff the last few years, there's been zero slippage in the program.
+Saban is the first to admit he's old-school in a lot of ways, but that doesn't mean he's unwilling to adapt.
+This will be his youngest coaching staff since he's been at Alabama, and despite massive turnover of his staff the past few years, there's been zero slippage in the program.

 "Just because we change people, we don't change philosophy," said Saban, whose 2018 staff won't include a single on-field coach from the 2015 national championship staff in the same role.
 "We don't change what we do, how we want to do it or why it's important to do it a certain way.

-"The people that we hire don't come in and re-invent the wheel.
+"The people that we hire don't come in and reinvent the wheel.
 They implement the philosophy that we have.
 Now, they have input and we make changes.
 We change all the time.
 I'm always looking for a better way.
 And when you get new people, you get new ideas, and that's a good thing.
 But the basic core of what we do, we don't change.
-You define the expectation for everybody, and this is (Bill) Belichick through and through and where I learned it, because then it's easy for people who understand what the expectation is to be accountable to it."
+You define the expectation for everybody, and this is [Bill] Belichick through and through and where I learned it, because then it's easy for people who understand what the expectation is to be accountable to it."

 Five of Saban's former assistants from the past three years are now head coaches elsewhere -- Kirby Smart at Georgia, Jeremy Pruitt at Tennessee, Mario Cristobal at Oregon, Lane Kiffin at Florida Atlantic and Billy Napier at Louisiana.

 So it wasn't by accident that this Alabama staff is so young.
-Newcomers Pete Golding and Karl Scott on defense and Josh Gattis on offense are all in their early-to-mid 30s, meaning five of the Crimson Tide's 10 on-field assistant coaches are under 40.
+Newcomers Pete Golding and Karl Scott on defense and Josh Gattis on offense are all in their early-to-mid-30s, meaning five of the Crimson Tide's 10 on-field assistant coaches are under 40.

 "I was making a conscious attempt to get younger," Saban said.
 "If you look through the years, until lately, I always had young guys.
-I had a real young staff at LSU and look at all the young guys I've had over the years who emerged as really good coaches.
+I had a real young staff at LSU, and look at all the young guys I've had over the years who emerged as really good coaches.
 They have more energy in recruiting, which is important, and they relate to the players better.
 It wasn't like we got rid of guys.
 They got better jobs, but I was looking to get younger."

 That doesn't mean Saban is ready to say this infusion of fresh blood has given him more juice, although he has noticed one difference.